jrehor/kcc/README.md

 Most programmers and most computer languages will agree that this expression is perfectly valid, but if you show it to a mathematician, be ready to hear "no, it isn't".
 And once you see what makes him think so, you will see why we assign values with `:` in k.
 The above expression, although not entirely nonsensical, in k is always **false**.
 A different perspective is not necessarily wrong, as there is nothing wrong if it someday becomes your own — and that is the right mindset to approach k.

 This crash course is not looking to make you an expert k programmer, because that, as any area of expertise, takes a lot of time and effort.
-We heard it is possible to teach oneself Java in 24 easy steps, but we are not qualified to talk about that.
+We heard it is possible to teach oneself Java in 24 hours, but we are not qualified to talk about that.
 Instead, we are going to talk about fundamental aspects of *thinking in k*, and the curve is going to be steep — but we value your time, so we promise it will be fast and violent.

 The text assumes proficiency in general programming concepts, and hence will cut a lot of corners at some expense of readability.
 Although the narrative is strictly linear and each chapter builds on previous and **exercises are not optional**, we hope we kept it lightweight enough to be doable in one go.